Neural-Systems-at-UIO/nutil/docs/QuantifierOS.rst

 **Recommendation:**

-Select NO for small objects to get accurate object counts (e.g. cells).
+Select NO for small objects to get accurate object counts, e.g. cells.

-Select YES for large objects that overlap atlas regions (e.g. connectivity data, or densely packed cells or features).
+Select YES for large objects that overlap atlas regions, e.g. connectivity data, or densely packed cells or features.
 This gives precise load output.

 See the object splitting help button in Nutil for an example image.